This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-The soft furnishings and indoor plants are a really nice touch, although the beer prices here are more expensive than the other Tottenham breweries – the craft on draft alternates and when we visited (August 2020), we opted for a pint of Icarus (lemongrass infused and 4.5% abv and £5 a pint) and a half pint of Cerbero, a rather decadent tiramisu stout (£4 for half a pint).
+The soft furnishings and indoor plants are a really nice touch at this Tottenham brewery.
+The craft on draft alternates and when we visited, we opted for a pint of Icarus (lemongrass infused and 4.5% abv) and a half pint of Cerbero, a rather decadent tiramisu stout.

-Unit 16a, Rosebery Industrial Park, London N17 9SR
+Address: ORA Brewing, Unit 16a, Rosebery Industrial Park, London N17 9SR

-Redemption Brewery is the more established of the two, with their beers available in numerous local bars and also larger Wetherspoons pubs.
+Redemption Brewery is an established brewery with beers available in numerous local bars and also larger Wetherspoons pubs.
 Specialising in craft cask beers, they only open their taproom during Tottenham Hotspurs home match days.

 YOU MIGHT LIKE – Bermondsey Beer Mile ultimate guide >

-Similar to the aforementioned breweries, Craving is a neat little independent cafe located on an industrial estate serving light bites, a Ramen and Asian fusion menu plus beer, wine and cocktails.
+Similar to the aforementioned breweries, Craving is a neat little independent cafe located on a Tottenham industrial estate serving light bites, a Ramen and Asian fusion menu plus beer, wine and cocktails.

-39B Markfield Road, Tottenham N15 4QA
+Address: Craving, 39B Markfield Road, Tottenham N15 4QA

-6. Walthamstow Wetlands
+9. Walthamstow Wetlands

 Comprising of several huge interlinking reservoirs with pathways all around, this 211 hectare site is home to an abundance of wildlife.
 It still provides much of London’s drinking water and is the city’s largest fishery – small wonder birds from all over the world flock here!

 The former Engine House building dates from Victorian times and is now a visitor centre and cafe (which has an outdoor seating area which looks over the boardwalks).
 Admission to Walthamstow Wetlands is free and they have wildlife related events on most weekends.

-2 Forest Road, N17 9NH
+Address: Walthamstow Wetlands, 2 Forest Road, N17 9NH

-7. Tottenham Green Market
+10. Tottenham Green Market

 One of our favourites is Chok Shop, a Cambodian noodle stall run by Steven Halcrow who we first met on one of his food tours in Siem Reap, Cambodia.
 Further back at the square in front of the Bernie Grant Arts Centre is a Caribbean stall that draws you in with its BBQ charcoal aromas.

 Tottenham Green, Tottenham, N15 4UR

-8. Tottenham Hale Canal Walk / Lee Valley Walk
+11. Tottenham Hale Canal Walk / Lee Valley Walk

 Heading to the south with bring you to all the canal-side pubs in Hackney Wick and the numerous activities of Queen Elizabeth Olympic Park.
 If you feel like a real adventure, a two hour walk south will take you all the way to the River Thames via at Limehouse Cut.